 Section 6.4 (Regional Meetings and Communication)

 Members of Democrats Abroad residing in a Region may meet by appropriate means of communication to consider matters relating to that Region.
 The Regional Vice Chair shall preside over such Regional meetings.
-In the absence of the Regional Vice Chair, the members of Democrats Abroad in attendance at the meeting shall elect a presiding officer pro-tem.
+In the absence of the Regional Vice Chair, the members of Democrats Abroad in attendance at the meeting shall elect a Presiding Officer pro-tem.
 The rules applicable to such meetings shall be the same as those applicable to DPCA meetings.

 To the extent feasible, Regional meetings shall be held in those countries that so request.
 A prompt report of each meeting shall be made to the DPCA by the Secretary pro-tem of the meeting.